How to Make Healthy Kids [As a Preschool Teacher]

 Get Preschool Kids Active

 Plan fun things to let them run and burn energy.
 Also, get them outside every day if you can.
 Take them for walks and make up games that require running.
 There are lots of other ideas on Pinterest!

 Maybe add an extra gross motor play time during the day.
 You can probably even add gross motor skills during learning time in creative ways.
 Almost all kids love to be active.
 So encourage it!

-Inform Preschool Parents about Healthy Eating Habits
+Inform the Preschool Parents

 - USDA Food and Nutrition Service